 Originally developed by Intel, it was later supported by Willow Garage and is now maintained by Itseez.

 jSerialComm is a communication library for Java.
-The library is made with the intention of an easy way to connect to and use the serial ports on a computer, independent of what operating system that is used.
+The library is made with the intention of a straightforward way to connect to and use the serial ports on a computer, independent of what operating system that is used.
 (Fazecast 2016)